elgarcito/solvd-2-block-homework-4/readme.md

 In this progressive project, we are going to model a lab essay management database.
-The structure of the databases

-Exercises

-### 28/12/2023
-Create one XML file and XSD schema for at least 5 classes from the below hierarchy.
-Validate XML file using XSD schema and assigned parser.

-* xmlFiles and xsdFiles folders were adedd.It contains the followings xml files:
-  * xmlFiles: batchInfo.xml, employee.xml, equipmentForTestModel.xml, essayModule.xml, labTestReport.xml
-  * xsdFiles: batchInfo.xsd, employee.xsd, equipmentForTestModel.xsd, essayModule.xsd, labTestReport.xsd

-Parse XML file using one of the parsers from the title.

-* The SAX parser was used, there were created the five handlers to achieve this:
-* BatchInfoHandler.java, EmployeeHandler.java, EquipmentForTestModelHandler.java
-  EssayModuleHandler.java, LabTestReportHandler.java.
-* The implementation could be seen in the main method from lines 100 to 137 in myBatisBranch

 ### 26/12/2023
 Add MyBatis DAOs to the existing hierarchy with the same requirements.
 Choose any XML or interface mapping.